brooklynDev/airborne/README.md

 end
 ```

+This feature currently isn't supported when testing loaded Rack applications (see "Testing Rack Applications" below).
+If you need to set `verify_ssl: false`, then we recommend starting your Rack app server and sending the `airborne` HTTP requests as you would when testing any other service.

 ## Testing Rack Applications

 If you have an existing Rack application like `sinatra` or `grape` you can run Airborne against your application and test without actually having a server running.
 To do that, just specify your rack application in your Airborne configuration: